4.8/5 on Trustpilot1,000,000+ Patches DeliveredFree Mockup in 24 HoursNo Minimum Orders

 The lifespan of a patch depends on how it is made.
 Reliable suppliers use tested adhesives, strong stitching, and fade resistant thread that maintain appearance through years of wear.

-If you are sourcing Iron On Patches in the US, working with an established supplier like Panda Patches helps ensure consistent quality, accurate application performance, and long term durability without the need for repeated replacements.
+If you are sourcing iron-on patches in the US, working with an established supplier like Panda Patches helps ensure consistent quality, accurate application performance, and long term durability without the need for repeated replacements.

 How to Tell When to Replace a Patch